cedricwalter/cedricwalter.github.io/_posts/2006-06-25-zfs-too-good-to-be-true.md

 [From ZFS: Threat or Menace?
 Pt.
 I](http://storagemojo.com/?page_id=122 "ZFS: Threat or Menace?
 Pt.
 I")

-<span style="font-style: italic;">….
+….
 In a storage industry where the hardware cost to protect data keeps rising, ZFS represents a software solution to the problem of wobbly disks and data corruption.
 Thus it is a threat to hardened disk array model of very expensive engineering on the outside to protect the soft underbelly of ever-cheaper disks on the inside…
 [and part 2 is also here](http://storagemojo.com/?page_id=151)

 And I also found [some benchmarks against EXT3, ResierFS, UFS](http://cmynhier.blogspot.com/2006/05/zfs-benchmarking.html)